Renovate Your Restaurant: 3 Key Takeaways

 Monitor progress and adjust as needed

-For example, jot challenges and wins on an office whiteboard, so everyone sees progress instead of just the "mess" — and reward clever problem-solving with coffee or lunch on the house.
+For example, jot wins on an office whiteboard, so everyone sees progress — and reward employees with coffee or lunch on the house.

 For more on building a resilient restaurant career, check out industry insights from those who've managed big transitions.